Myastr0/playwright-cucumber-template/docs/1-e2e-overview.md

 ## Introduction

-This document provides a technical guide for the end-to-end testing process of the `web-app/client` project.
+This document provides a technical guide for the end-to-end testing process of a web based application project.

 ---